- About us

-De Stelhoeve: achieving a Zoover award in three years
+De Stelhoeve: achieving a Zoover award in 3 years

-In May 2011, the Stelhoeve opened its doors.
-On a location by the Oosterschelde estuary, near the village Wemeldinge, 18 holiday cottages, a group accommodation, and a meeting accommodation were built.
-Now, 3 years later, the park is highly rated by Zoover, currently with an 8.5 out of 10!
-The park received the award "Zoover Highly Recommended" in 2013.
-And at the beginning of 2014, we were fortunate enough to receive it again.
+In May 2011, De Stelhoeve opened its doors.
+Located on the Oosterschelde, near the village of Wemeldinge, 18 vacation cottages, a group accommodation and a meeting accommodation were realized.
+Now 3 years later, the park is highly rated by Zoover, currently holding a score of 8.5!
+In 2013, the park received the Zoover Highly Recommended award.
+In early 2014, we were fortunate enough to receive it once again.

 Lady Maria Coomans

 Maria Coomans, baptized in Goes on December 19th, 1717, was Lady of Wemeldinge from 1772 until her death on August 8st, 1791.
 She used De Stelhoeve homestead as her country home.
 She inherited this title, with all of its associated rights and obligations, from her brother Jacobus Coomans, who died on December 16th, 1771 at the age of 61.
 Jacobus had succeeded his late brother Pieter in 1758.
 This Pieter Coomans was married in 1739 to Isabella Westerwijk, who was 22 years his senior, as well as the widow of Johan Rontvis, who was alderman of Goes and Lord of Wemeldinge for many years.
 Lady Maria Coomans wanted to live up to her title and the associated rights and obligations even more than her brothers and predecessors.
 She was generous and friendly to both the village and church of Wemeldinge.
 There was a warm bond, which was perhaps further strengthened by close relations that the Lady maintained with Rev. Jan te Water, who served the municipality of Wemeldinge from 1765 to 1793.